-On the pages of this website you’ll find a multitude of proven treatment options for shy bladder but we recognise that many sufferers out there prefer to keep things to themselves.
-This is why we’ve written this feature on how to treat paruresis and overcome shy bladder syndrome yourself.
+On the pages of this website you’ll find a multitude of proven treatment options for shy bladder but I recognise that many sufferers out there prefer to keep things to themselves.
+This is why I’ve written this feature on how to treat paruresis and overcome shy bladder syndrome yourself.

 Paruresis – Are Your Sure?

 First things first … you need to ask yourself the question; “are you certain it’s Paruresis?”.

 Paruresis or shy bladder syndrome is not a medical condition: it’s a psychological issue that’s preventing you from urinating when in the real or imaginary presence of others.
 That said it’s important to know that there is always a possiblility of an underlying medical condition.
 For that reason I always recommend you consult a medical professional.
 If you know it to be Paruresis then read on to find out what you can do to treat your shy bladder.

 Shy Bladder – It’s All In The Mind!